bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 The core concept in Bevy is the ECS architecture, which stands for **Entity, Component, System**.
 ECS is a method of structuring the data of a program, and how that data is accessed and updated.
-Another way to think of ECS is as an in-memory database.
+There are two main mental models for how to think about ECS:
+- The **object-like model:** similar to game objects you may be familiar with from other engines
-We'll go over both conceptual models throughout this chapter.
+- The **database model:** similar an in-memory SQL database or spreadsheet We'll reference both conceptual models throughout this chapter.

 So, what does each letter mean?

 ## The E: Entities

-**Entities are single objects** in our game world.
+**Entities are objects** in our game world.
-This includes:
+This might include:
 - The player
 - Each enemy
-- Each object
+- Props in the game scene
 - The camera
 - The skybox

 Entities store data in a modular fashion using [components](#the-c-components) (see below).
-In general, an entities do not store anything themselves, they are just "a pile of components".
+Entities do not store any data themselves; they are just "a pile of components".
-In the "in-memory database" model, entities are the rows in our database, with each entity getting its own row and ID.
+In the "in-memory database" model, entities are the rows in our database, with each entity getting its own row and unique identifier.

-Note: While entities are similar to Objects in object-oriented engines, they are distinctly different bececause they **do not store any behavior**.
+While entities are conceptually similar to Objects in object-oriented engines, they are distinctly different bececause they **do not store any behavior**.
-(This is handled by [systems](#the-s-systems), below.)
+This is handled by [systems](#the-s-systems).

 ## The C: Components